Mohammad-Nour-Rezek/Reading-Notes/101-102_Classes/reading-notes-day2.md

 * git push [remote-name][branch-name] --> push changing to the repo [git push origin master] || [git push origin main]
 * git add . --> add changes and tracking to the staged place
 * git pull --> fetch and merge all repo changes
+* git checkout -b debug --> create and switch to a new branch
+* git checkout original main
+called debug
+    + *equal to:*
+    + git branch debug
+    + git checkout debug

 ***